Michaelangel007/easing/README.md

 If you assumed this implies there are more variations you would be correct!
 There are many variations of mirrors, rotations, etc.

-We're primary interested in _flips_, of which there are 4 permutations:
+For now we're primarily interested in _flips_ -- of which there are 4 permutations:

 1. We have already been discussin the case of _no flips_.